1

 9. Seldom – pulling more than 50 pounds, twisting, side bending;

-10. Not Applicable – crawling, climbing.
+10. Not applicable – crawling, climbing.

 Communication Demands

-1. Constant – require talking to customers, reading;
+1. Constant – talking to customers, reading;

-3. Occasional – requires written communication to customers and outside trade persons/vendors, responding to written or verbal requests of vendors, receiving written instructions, writing/composing written language, visiting/working at different worksites;
+3. Occasional – written communication to customers and outside trades person/vendors, receiving written instructions, writing/composing written language, visiting/working at different worksites;

-4. Not Applicable – supervising others, training/giving verbal instructions.
+4. Not applicable – supervising others, training/giving verbal instructions.